CASA0020-group-1/SensorySculpt/README.md

 We created our enclosure by bending several boards of plywood and lasercutting the pattern face.
 Our initial test prototype used cardboard fashioned into a lid, and this worked quite well!
 If you're using wood, be sure to stain it to give your final product a more refined appearance; we used a walnut tone.

 ### 🔸 Select your Pattern Creation Materials
-We tried multiple iterations of pattern face, sand substrate, and pattern tracer materals before we settled on our current device (Attempt 4).
+We tried multiple iterations of pattern face, sand substrate, and pattern tracer materals before we settled on our current device.
 Considering consumer reviews of the [sisyphus table](https://sisyphus-industries.com/shop/) prompted us to weigh pattern clarity and noise levels above most other elements.

 #### Materials + Attempts
 - acrylic face